Buyer's Guide

 09

-NYC residents who prefer to support local independent businesses across all retail categories.
-The same person who buys coffee from a local roaster, books from an independent bookstore, and groceries from a neighborhood market generally also prefers an independent dispensary.
+Some simply prefer local businesses across the board.
+The same person who buys coffee from a neighborhood roaster and books from an independent bookstore tends to want an independent dispensary too.

-Customers who specifically want to support CAURD equity operators.
-The MRTA equity framework matters to a meaningful segment of NYC cannabis consumers who choose where to spend based on that value.
+Some specifically want to support equity operators.
+New York's equity framework matters to a real slice of shoppers, and where they spend reflects it.

 10